poVoq/shaarli-plugin-hashover-comments/README.md

 - "Likes" are not working unless you use apply the fix found in my Hashover-Next fork.
 - With the default theme comments fill the full width of the browser window (looks much nicer with the material theme)
-- No obvious indication in the main list view that you can comment in the permalink view
+- No obvious indication in the main list view that you can comment in the permalink view -- Make an optional second plugin that should make a link, probably also works with Isso?
+Based on Archive.org plugin
 - Hashover-Next CSS theme needs to fit better to the Shaarli theme (pull-requests welcome)
 - The original Isso plugin has some better way to loading .css files I guess?
 - Email notifications on replies not working?